SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 ### Key Features
 - Enables a lean governance process for new Financial Assets.
-- Enforces segregation of duties: users can request Financial Assets only for the Compnay Codes they are authorized to; dynamic approvers determination based on Company Code.
+- Enforces segregation of duties: users can request Financial Assets only for the Company Codes they are authorized to; dynamic approvers determination based on Company Code.
 - Enables approvers to review the creation request.
-- Enables requestors to modify and resubmit the rejected requestes.
+- Enables requestors to modify and resubmit the rejected requests.

 ## Solution Flow